Origins of the Abbe Museum

 A Contemporary Role

 From the initial focus on archaeology, the Abbe soon expanded its scope to include ethnographic materials from the 17th through 20th centuries.
 In 1931, Mary Cabot Wheelwright, founder of the Wheelwright Museum of the American Indian in Santa Fe, donated an important collection of Native American baskets and other objects.
-Other major basket collections have been given to the Museum, and as a result, it holds the largest and best documented collection of Maine Indian basketry.
-The Museum also has acquired an extensive contemporary collection documenting the continuing Wabanaki craft tradition in Maine.
+Other major basket collections have been given to the Museum, and as a result, the Abbe Museum holds the largest and best documented collection of Wabanaki basketry.
+The Museum also has acquired an extensive contemporary collection documenting the continuing Wabanaki artistic traditions in Maine.
 The Abbe's collections now represent 12,000 years of Native American culture and history in Maine, and its conservation program has been recognized nationally as a model for museums.

 As the collections grew, the Museum also expanded its educational role.
 Small exhibits on subjects such as basketmaking and the Museum's founding complemented the displays of archaeological artifacts.
 The Abbe also developed publications to share its scholarship with a broader audience.
-The Museum began collaborating with Native people and, during the 1980s and 1990s, mounted exhibitions on themes such as the birchbark art of Tomah Joseph, the role of Wabanaki basketmakers in the local tourist economy and the archaeology of the Ruth Moore site.
+The Museum began collaborating with the Wabanaki Nations and, during the 1980s and 1990s, mounted exhibitions on themes such as the birchbark art of Tomah Joseph.
 The 70th anniversary exhibition Beads, Bones, and Ancient Stones was favorably noted in The New York Times.
-During recent decades, Native Americans have become increasingly involved in all aspects of the Museum, including policy-making as members of the Board of Trustees.
+During recent decades, the Wabanaki Nations have become increasingly involved in all aspects of the Museum, including as curators of exhibits, as well as in all aspects of policy-making on a majority-Wabanaki Board of Trustees.

 By the 1990s, the Abbe's 2,000-square-foot museum at Sieur de Monts Spring had become inadequate to house the growing collections and provided no space for indoor programs, changing exhibitions, or research.
 Because of its location, it could only operate seasonally.
 In 1997, the Abbe purchased the former YMCA building in downtown Bar Harbor.
 A $6 million capital campaign enabled the Abbe to renovate and expand the 1893 landmark to create a 17,000-square-foot museum with spacious exhibition galleries, indoor and outdoor program spaces, a research lab and state-of-the-art collections storage.